Here's How the Guy Who Called Enron Has Been Investing

 Every quarter, many money managers have to disclose what they've bought and sold, via "13F" filings.
 Their latest moves can shine a bright light on smart stock picks.

-Today, let's look at Kynikos Associates, founded in 1985 by investing giant Jim Chanos, which sported a reportable stock portfolio of $118 million as of March 31, 2012.
-Chanos is known for being an early spotter of trouble at Enron , betting against it and profiting while others got crushed.
+Today let's look at Kynikos Associates, founded in 1985 by investing giant Jim Chanos.
+Chanos is known for being an early spotter of trouble at Enron, betting against it and profiting while others got crushed.

 So what does Kynikos Associates' latest quarterly 13F filing tell us?
 Here are a few interesting details:

-The article Here's How the Guy Who Called Enron Has Been Investing originally appeared on Fool.com.Longtime Fool contributor Selena Maranjian, whom you can follow on Twitter, owns shares of Starbucks.
-The Motley Fool owns shares of EMC, Starbucks, VMware, and Whole Foods Market and has the following options: short JAN 2013 $47.00 puts on Starbucks.
-Motley Fool newsletter services recommend Starbucks, VMware, and Whole Foods Market.
+The article Here's How the Guy Who Called Enron Has Been Investing originally appeared on Fool.com.Longtime Fool contributor Selena Maranjian, whom you can follow on Twitter, owns shares of JPMorgan Chase.
+The Motley Fool recommends Visa, VMware, and Whole Foods Market and owns shares of EMC, IBM, JPMorgan Chase, Visa, VMware, and Whole Foods Market.
 Try any of our Foolish newsletter services free for 30 days.
-We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
+We Fools don't all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.

 Copyright © 1995 - 2013 The Motley Fool, LLC.
 All rights reserved.
 The Motley Fool has a disclosure policy.